El Nuevo Herald reporter wins GLAAD Media award for documentary on telenovela stereotypes

 GLAAD is the largest media advocacy group for lesbian, gay, bisexual, transgender and queer (LGBTQ) people in the media.
-Its awards, recognize and honor journalists and filmmakers for their outstanding representations of the LGBTQ community and the issues that affect their lives.
+Its awards recognize and honor journalists, filmmakers and others for their outstanding representations of the LGBTQ community and the issues that affect their lives.

 Shoer Roth’s award for Outstanding Digital Journalism in Spanish is his third GLAAD prize.